chrisdolan/pcgen-drools/README.md

 For example, add a level of Monk and see how the Armor Class changes, or add the Shaken condition and see how attack bonuses change.
-We just need to make a bunch of if/then rules and Drools takes care of /how/ to propagate the facts.
+We just need to make a bunch of if/then rules and Drools takes care of *how* to propagate the facts.

 Motivation